dagger/dagger/README.md

 Welcome to Project Cloak, an experimental project by the Dagger team, currently in early access for a small group of testers.
 As part of Project Cloak, you will get access to the following:

 - Early access to the [Project Cloak repository](https://github.com/dagger/cloak)
-- Early access to the Project Cloak community channel on Discord: #projecct-cloak
+- Early access to the Project Cloak community channel on Discord: #project-cloak
 - Our eternal gratitude for trying unfinished software and contributing precious feedback.
 - Dagger swag :) (Miranda will reach out directly when the ordering site is ready)